memgraph/memgraph/.github/pull_request_template.md

-Please provide here some general information about the PR.
+### Description

+Please briefly explain the changes you made here.

 Please delete either the [master < EPIC] or [master < Task] part, depending on what are your needs.